 These out-of-the-box tools come with prebuilt general use cases that you can tailor with custom code where you need to.
 Drag-and-drop interfaces make it quick for developers – and, for no-code software, easy for non-coders – to create workflows and automate actions.
-These tools still need to be set up and maintained properly – and that requires technical knowledge – but from then on, what once took weeks and months can now take days, hours or even minutes.
+These tools still need to be set up and maintained properly – and that requires technical knowledge – but from then on, what once took weeks and months can now take days and hours instead.

 Marc Andreessen the writer of ‘software eating the world’.
 Image Source